khanonjs/khanon.js-website/public/docs/9-sending-notifications.md

 # Sending notifications

+There are two ways to send notifications:

-To send a notification you can do it directly to the `notify` method of the element to which you want to send the notification.
+- Directly through the `notify` method of the element whose which you want to send the notification.

-Or you can send a notification globally to all elements of the game using the [KJS.Notify.send](https://khanonjs.com/api-docs/functions/kjs.KJS.Notify.send.html) method.
+- Sending a notification globally to all elements of the app using the [KJS.Notify.send](https://khanonjs.com/api-docs/functions/kjs.KJS.Notify.send.html) method.
 Use the *receivers* property to send the message to spefific types of elements using their constructors.

 ```
 import {